Campaign of the Month: October 2017

 In the modern era the Malveaux family is internally dominated by three brothers, the sons of James Malveaux: Orson, Matthew, and Nathaniel.
 Collectively they have steered the course of the family for more than two decades.
 They hold the reigns of power, including the ownership stakes in Malveaux Oil, the Roman Catholic Archdiocese of New Orleans, and the junior senator position for the state of Louisiana, and collectively make decisions largely in the best interests of the family.
 Though success and power have driven wedges between them, they are united by their hatred for their deceased father and desire for the advancement of the family as a whole.

-CEO of the Malveaux family oil business and a man of tremendous wealth and means.
+CEO and board chairman of Malveaux Oil and a man of tremendous wealth and means.
 Rumors abound about his business practices, but nothing has ever been made to stick to the middle Malveaux brother.
-From Matthew flows the lions share of the family’s wealth.
+From Matthew flows the lion’s share of the family’s wealth.
 Though most of the family members have multi-million dollar trusts that could sustain them in comfort for the rest of their lives before they reach maturity, Matthew provides the vast sums of spending money that the next generation of Malveauxes blow through regularly, and also helped fund his brother Nathan’s congressional bid against other powerful state politicians in the last election.
 Matthew is a shrewd businessman that has steadily grown the family’s business interests in his time.
 Known to make a habit of buying an expensive new sports car every year, gifting older models to favorite nieces and nephews: it’s possible to identify who has his favor by who gets the most recent car.
 Encourages relatively responsible spending by the family as a whole.
+Matt himself is one of the only two Forbes-listed billionaires to reside in Louisiana, with an estimated net worth of $1.6 billion.
+(The other, John Dyer, is the owner of the Saints and his great-uncle by marriage.)

-The youngest of the Malveaux brothers and junior senator from Louisiana, Nathaniel “Nathan” Malveaux is known as a shrewd politician and gifted speaker that spent twenty years in the State House of Representatives before finally gaining his election to national office in the last election.
+Nathaniel “Nathan” Malveaux is the youngest of the Malveaux brothers and the current junior senator from Louisiana.
+He’s known as a shrewd politician and crisp, gifted speaker who spent twenty years as a state representative and senator while concurrently serving as the state GOP’s chairman.
+Flipping the historically blue state red was his driving goal for years, and finally paid off in 2011 when he secured a Republican majority in both chambers (both Democratic since Reconstruction).
+He spent another year as the biggest fish in a small pond until he all but bullied his way to national office in 2012.
 His campaign was heavily financed by his family’s immense wealth and is rumored to have benefited significantly from backroom dealings in the state.
-Nathan is a crisp speaker that bullied his way through the state legislature as the biggest fish in a small pond.
-No known vices, though there was a story of impropriety in his courtship of his wife, tame though it is from twenty-odd years ago.
-Very close to his niece Charlotte Malveaux, who also lives in DC, Nathaniel is in truth distant from his children these days, absorbed as he is in national level politics.
+He has no known vices, although there is a twenty-plus-year story of impropriety during his otherwise tame courtship of his wife.
+He is close to his niece Charlotte Malveaux, who also lives in D.C., but is distant from his own children thanks to his embroilment in national politics.
 Most suspect he is biding his time for a presidential run.
-Lover of jazz music, and frequents concerts when available in DC, though he laments his absence from New Orleans.
+He’s also a well-known jazz lover and frequents any concerts available in D.C., but laments his absence from New Orleans.

 " If you want a seat at the table, you’ll need to bring your own chair."